AddySidd27/terraform-variable-labs/01-Strings/Lab01-Basic-String/readme.md

 ### 🏁 Lab Outcome
 You have learned how to:

-Apply and destroy infrastructure cleanly
+- Use string interpolation in Terraform

-🔗 Next Lab
+- Manage default and external variable values
-➡️ Lab 02 — String Concatenation and Dynamic Messages
+- Apply and destroy configurations cleanly